YuZhang-GitHub/CBL_Self_Supervised/README.md

 # License and Referencing
 This code package is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 If you in any way use this code for research that results in publications, please cite our original article:
-> Muhammad Alrabeiah, Yu Zhang, and Ahmed Alkhateeb, “[Neural Networks Based Beam Codebooks: Learning mmWave Massive MIMO Beams that Adapt to Deployment and Hardware](https://arxiv.org/pdf/2006.14501),” arXiv e-prints, p. arXiv:2006.14501, Jun 2020.
+> M. Alrabeiah, Y. Zhang and A. Alkhateeb, "[Neural Networks Based Beam Codebooks: Learning mmWave Massive MIMO Beams That Adapt to Deployment and Hardware](https://ieeexplore.ieee.org/document/9760458)," in IEEE Transactions on Communications, vol. 70, no. 6, pp. 3818-3833, June 2022.